 Trinity unveiled its new mascot, the Gryphon.

-Trinity has grown to an enrollment of 750 students in kindergarten through grade 12 and an annual operating budget of over seven million dollars.
+Trinity has grown to an enrollment of 750 students in kindergarten through grade 12 and an annual operating budget of over eleven million dollars.

 Over 1,000 students have graduated from Trinity Christian School since 2001.
 The school now employs more than 100 full-time and part-time faculty and staff members, with approximately one-half holding advanced degrees.